mahamedtharwat/OS_Project/README.md

+## 💡: I built some algorithm in Operating System and I used FCFS algorithm , The round-robin(RR) and SJF Non Premp
 # 1. FCFS algorithm 💻:
   * the process that requests the CPU first is allocated the CPU first.
 ## Advantage: